Siege of Užice (1805): History

-When handing over Užice, Jakov was serenaded by the city musicians as a gift from Ali-paša Vidajić, the bey from the Sanjak of Zvornik.
-Osman-aga Fočić gave his Arabic horse with rich equipment to archpriest Matija Nenadović, as compensation for the horse he took from Aleksa Nenadović when Mehmed-aga Fočić had Aleksa executed during the "Slaughter of the Knezes".
-Bego Novljanin gave his Arabic horse with rich equipment to priest Luka Lazarević as compensation for the murder of Luka's brother Ranko in Šabac in 1801.
+When surrendering Užice, Jakov was serenaded by the city musicians as a gift from Ali-paša Vidajić, the bey from the Sanjak of Zvornik.
+Osman-aga Fočić gave his white Arabian horse with rich equipment to archpriest Matija Nenadović, as compensation for the horse he took from Aleksa Nenadović when Mehmed-aga Fočić had Aleksa executed during the "Slaughter of the Knezes".
+At first, Matija received another, very fine noble horse, but demanded "that horse which Osman-aga Fočić rode into Užice with", despite many telling him that the other horse was better.
+Matija reportedly threatened that he would muster an army and attack the fort himself, and kill Osman-aga Fočić if he wouldn't comply; Matija received his horse and thereby also affected his honour and humiliated him.
+Bego Novljanin gave his Arabian horse with rich equipment to priest Luka Lazarević as compensation for the murder of Luka's brother Ranko in Šabac in 1801.
 Twenty of their best horses with full equipment were divided between the commanders.
+Those momci who had lost their horse received new ones.
+The personal weapons and horse were held in great honour among both Serbs and Turks.

 On Omer-aga Nišlija, Bego Novljanin, Osman-aga Fočić and their followers were escorted across the Drina into Bosnia.
 Užice was acknowledged as an imperial possession, despite being conquered by Serbs, and was left in the hands of Turks in the same way as the forts of Šabac and Smederevo.
 The "imperial Turks" were thus left in peace in the city.

 The rebels appointed Aleksa Popović from Subjel the starešina (chief) of Užice and its surroundings.
 Jakov put locals under the command of Aleksa to defend the area and people.
+Due to distinction in the battle, Mijailo Radović was appointed the knez of Zlatibor.